DolbeaultRemy/M2Internship/README.md

 ### Run

 After running the Setup.jl file to load your virtual environment, run the ElecMgtDD_QC_CFunctions_Op.ipynb file.
 It will create a Cfunctions directory, where all the functions will be stored, a dispatcher that will call all the subfunction in a single call from Julia, and an objs.txt file that helps the compilation of the Cfunction.
 Then, run in a command shell the command _make -f MakefileMac -jNbrCores_, where Nbrcores is the number of cores you want to use to compile your functions.
 If your on windows, run _make -f MakefileWindows -jNbrCores_.
+Finally, run the QC_solve.ipynb to solve the differential equations.